 - Ability to manage your devices and change configurations as required

-- Automate the installation and configuration of AWS Greengrass Core software on your Edge Device (optional)
+- Automate the installation and configuration of AWS Greengrass Core software (V1 or V2) on your Edge Device (optional)

 Leveraging a very small footprint GO language solution, EdgeIQ Edge can be installed as a service on most small footprint Linux architectures.
 A wide variety of architects are supported and EdgeIQ can assist in the efforts necessary for integrating our Edge solution.

 EdgeIQ Edge Gateways can be configured to allow data flow from the AWS IoT platform directly.
 Once configured, the user can utilize AWS IoT tools (Web UI, CLI) or publish directly to the AWS MQTT server to control the data on the Edge Gateway.

 Step 2 – Create an AWS IoT integration within the EdgeIQ Portal

 In order to allow the EdgeIQ Portal to manage IoT, Greengrass, and Lambda services, you'll need to create an assumed role in your AWS IAM.
 You can use this CloudFormation template EdgeIQ AWS IoT Integration Cloud Formation Template V2 to create the role, then use the new assume role's ARN and External ID to create a new AWS Integration.
 This template supports all use cases: AWS IoT only, AWS IoT + Greengrass V1, and AWS IoT + Greengrass V2.

 Legacy only: In case you need to reconfigure an existing setup based on Greengrass V1, you can use the following template: EdgeIQ AWS IoT Integration Cloud Formation Template V1